-I came to Nepal with the intention to conquer Everest Base Camp, but food poisoning got the best of me and it became clear that wasn’t in the cards.
-Thankfully, I was still able to see some of Nepal’s mountainous beauty on the Ghandruk Trek.
+I came to Nepal with the intention of conquering the Everest Base Camp trek, but food poisoning got the best of me (thanks to India), and unfortunately, that wasn’t in the cards.
+Thankfully, I was still able to see some of Nepal’s incredible landscapes on the three days Ghandruk Trek.

 What is the Ghandruk Trek?